SAMMISolutions/docs/doc_posts/_commands-deck-app/deckapp-switch-deck.md

   - commands/308
 ---

-Switches to a different deck in your SAMMI Panel.
+Switches to a different deck in your Deck App.
 If Client Name is left empty, the command is sent to all connected Deck Apps.

 | Box Name | Type | Description |
 |-------|--------|--------